SE CSC Science Fact Sheets

 Turning Uncertainty into Useful Information for Conservation Decisions

 Uncertainty is always present in conservation and other socio-ecological decisions, which can make choices uncomfortable and challenging.
 All choices have consequences – including the choice to do nothing.
 This fact sheet discusses the pervasiveness of uncertainty, the importance of understanding varying perceptions of uncertainty, and avenues for progress in the presence of uncertainty and differing risk tolerances.

 Keeping Pace: A short guide to navigating SLR models

 A four-page guide that walks decision makers, community planners, and resource managers through the importance of model selection, some need-to-know concepts, model categories, and an example.
-This also includes links to the USGS Sea-Level Rise Modeling Handbook and a new categorized list of sea-level rise models.
+The fact sheet summarizes the USGS Sea-Level Rise Modeling Handbook and includes links to that document and a new categorized list of sea-level rise models.

 SE CSC Fact Sheet 2015-01:

 Downscaled Climate Projections for the Southeast: Evaluation and Use for Ecological Applications

 This fact sheet summarizes information from a comprehensive U.S. Geological Survey report, Wootten et al, 2014, that evaluates six widely used downscaled climate projections that cover the southeastern United States and recommends best practices for use of downscaled datasets for ecological modeling and decision-making.